Building a Gift Economy One Step at a Time

 The constraints of the platform did not allow for new, innovative features to be added.
 Additionally, every time Facebook made updates to groups, the community had no choice but to pivot, adapt and operate within these new conditions.
 Also, many people wanted to join the community but simply had no interest in using Facebook.

 Managing a massive number of communities, with new ones created on an almost daily basis, began to take up a lot of time.
-It was clear that The BuyNothing Project needed a custom-made solution to host all their communities in one place where they had more accessibility and administrative power.
-Migrating from Facebook to a proprietary application also meant they could operate outside the restriction, and unpredictable updates, of Facebook groups.
+It was clear that The BuyNothing Project needed a custom-made solution to host all their communities in one place, where they had more accessibility and administrative power.
+Migrating from Facebook to a proprietary application also meant they could operate outside the restrictive and unpredictable updates of Facebook groups.

 The key challenges of the project included: